Aftabe/Tweet-form-page/README.md

-# Js-Function
+# JS-Function
-let's see how js function works
+let's see how js function works.